moebiussurfing/ofxAddonTemplateCustomApp/README.md

 - it includes the typical snippets to get and filter ofParameterGroup callbacks.

 ## Usage
-- copy the folder '/ofxAddonTemplate'.
+- copy the folder '/ofxAddonTemplateCustomApp'.
 - rename the folder to the name of your addon
 - open a good text editor.
 I use Sublime Text for this kind of edits.
-- rename all 'ofxAddonTemplate' appearances inside the text content in all the files to the name of your addon. ('ofxPhotoFilter')
+- rename all 'ofxAddonTemplateCustomApp' appearances inside the text content in all the files to the name of your addon. ('ofxPhotoFilter')
 - dp the same rename to required file names.
 - remember to save all files.
 - now you can use the addon as usual. create a project with Project Generator.